 My abstract work investigates the experiences the body has in the wider context of its various and current homes, environments and spaces: the womb, the natural world, the digital world, the planet.
 Our bodies have an interesting relationship with vital and powerful elements of the Natural World (particularly water), yet with the body at the service of the mind - consumed and distracted by the loves, harms and indulgences of the Western world - the experiences of this relationship are often neglected.
-How we treat this relationship over the next decade, in the face of climate change, will undoubtedly test some of our most primal human instincts - fear, survival, power and protection.
+How we treat this relationship over the next decade, in the face of climate change, will probably test some of our most primal human instincts - fear, survival, power and protection.
 My work seeks to voice this non-verbally."

 Ruth Fox explores how we see and experience the body.
 Her abstract and figurative works often dissect for the viewer what we actually see but rarely look at - fragments of our own physical form in line, shape and contour - and that which we wrestle with - a whole body image often seen via a simulation of the body (a mirror or a photograph) which comes with a whole backstory of social, ethical, cultural and often judgemental baggage, as well as body identity hierarchies we have learned throughout our own individual and collective histories.

 In Nov 2018, Ruth Fox was invited to give a TEDx talk at Royal Holloway University, which was published on the TEDx YouTube channel: 'How to Rebel Against Body Image Idealism.'